pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `$20,000 and $30,000` won't parse as math.
 If for some reason you need to enclose text in literal `$` characters, backslash-escape them and they won't be treated as math delimiters.

+For display math, use `$$` delimiters.
+(In this case, the delimiters may be separated from the formula by whitespace.)

 TeX math will be printed in all output formats.
 How it is rendered depends on the output format: